boi-2014/tasks/README.md

 ---------------------------

 First translate the LaTeX class file for your language, which contains common strings used as section headers.
+For example, the German translations should be added to the file "latex/boi2014-de.cls".
 Any additional packages required to support your language should also be added to this file.

 Then make a copy of task you want to translate (be sure to respect the naming convention), set your language specific class file as documentclass and translate the text of the task statement.
+For example, for German language the document class should be set as follows:

+    \documentclass{boi2014-de}

 When finished, check-in both the LaTeX source file and the compiled PDF file.